 The current view of the world of work is still organized around a “spare parts” mindset.

+We treat people as spare parts, constantly looking for a new one when things don't go the way we hope and forecast.
 We have the models and we have the people.
-The focus on having the right people on the bus is distracting us from the mechanics of trading the model.
+The focus on having the right people on the bus is distracting us from seeing the whole picture we want to build.

-When you study for the test
+Studying for the test

 One story caught me eye the other day about a teacher's experiment.